franchsli/whatsapp_clone_django/README.md

 ## Improvements

-- Limit the contact name display on chat list.
 - Test if edit/delete contact and delete chat works in any case.
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.